nick1udwig/ursr/README.md

 ```

 which is my UrSR Provider ship.
-You will need to enter your `+code` (another good reason to do this ON A MOON) so the JS webapp can talk to your ship.
+You will need to enter your `+code` so the JS webapp can talk to your ship.
 And finally, write in the `Chat` channel name you created a moment ago.
 Look in the URL when you are in the `Chat` channel in order to get ghe chat name and place ONLY the chat name in this field.
 For example, if your URL when you are in the `Chat` channel is